-- 1. Protection against persecution or serious harm can only be provided by: - a) The State; or - b) Parties or organisations, including international organisations, controlling the State or a substantial part of the territory of the State;

-2. Protection against persecution or serious harm must be effective and of a non-temporary nature.
+- 1. Protection against persecution or serious harm can only be provided by: - a) The State; or - b) Parties or organisations, including international organisations, controlling the State or a substantial part of the territory of the State; provided they are willing and able to offer protection in accordance with paragraph 2. - 2.
+Protection against persecution or serious harm must be effective and of a non-temporary nature.
 Such protection is generally provided when the actors mentioned under points (a) and (b) of paragraph 1 take reasonable steps to prevent the persecution or suffering of serious harm, inter alia, by operating an effective legal system for the detection, prosecution and punishment of acts constituting persecution or serious harm, and when the applicant has access to such protection.

-The State: outlining and analysing the capacity of the government of Syria to provide protection in accordance with Article 7 QD;

-Parties or organisations, including international organisations: analysing whether the Northern and Eastern Syria Autonomous Administration could qualify as actors of protection under Article 7 QD.
+- The State: outlining and analysing the capacity of the government of Syria to provide protection in accordance with Article 7 QD; - Parties or organisations, including international organisations: analysing whether the Northern and Eastern Syria Autonomous Administration could qualify as actors of protection under Article 7 QD.

-The State
+4.1 The State

-The term 'State' (Article 7(1)(a) QD) encompasses any organ exercising legislative, executive, judicial or any other functions and acting at any level, be it central, federal, regional, provincial or local.
+The term 'State' ( $\underline{Article\ 7(1)(a)\ QD}$ ) encompasses any organ exercising legislative, executive, judicial or any other functions and acting at any level, be it central, federal, regional, provincial or local.
 Sometimes, private entities may also be given State powers and made responsible for providing protection under the control of the State.